nubskr/Codeforces-milker/readme.md

-Just put the target problem in the url section of code amd let this bad boy scrape everything from the problem page
+Just put the target problem in the url section of code and let this bad boy scrape everything from the problem page

-returns everything in a nice json
+Returns everything in a nice json

 Usage: